Zhu-Pengming/Zhu-Pengming/README.md

-### Hi, I'm Tom 👋
+Hi, I'm Tom 👋
 ## About Me 🚀

-I am a dynamic Computer Science major at Wenzhou-Kean University, deeply engaged in Android development and its applications in real-world scenarios.
-My experience spans from UI design to robust app architecture, and I thrive in team settings, demonstrated by multiple awards in hackathons.
-I am passionate about leveraging new technologies to craft intuitive and efficient mobile applications that enhance user experiences.
+I am a Master of Electronic and Computer Engineering from Northeastern University in the United States, specializing in Android development and its practical applications.
 ## Current Focus 🔭

-I am currently focused on deepening my Android development skills, with a special interest in app architecture and machine learning applications.
+Currently, I am dedicated to enhancing my Android development skills, particularly showing a strong interest in application architecture and machine learning applications.
-My recent projects include developing educational and plant care apps, which are both live and receiving positive feedback on Google Play.

- ## Fun Fact 🎉
+## Interesting Facts 🎉

- I enjoy trail running and have recently developed an interest in squash.
+I enjoy long-distance running and recently became interested in squash.

- ## How to Reach Me 📫
+## How to Contact Me 📧

- Feel free to reach out to me via email at: [zhupengming81@gmail.com](mailto:zhupengming81@gmail.com)
+You can contact me via email, with the email address: [zhupengming81@gmail.com](mailto:zhupengming81@gmail.com)